Generic Name: sildenafil citrate

 General information about Sildenafil Tablets

 Medicines are sometimes prescribed for purposes that are not in the patient leaflet.
 Do not use Sildenafil Tablets for a condition for which it was not prescribed.
 Do not give Sildenafil Tablets to other people, even if they have the same symptoms you have.
-It could harm them.
+They could harm them.

 This patient leaflet summarizes the most important information about Sildenafil Tablets.
 If you would like more information about Sildenafil Tablets talk with your doctor.
 You can ask your doctor or pharmacist for information about Sildenafil Tablets that is written for health professionals.